Key concepts

 git push origin main

-Clone the remote repository on the given URL to your local machine.
+Clone the remote repository from the given URL to your local machine.
 You can add one more argument to specify the directory name where the repository will be cloned:

 git clone https://github.com/user/repo.git